Hal Law

 Hal Law (February 21, 1904 - November 14, 1980) was an American short comedy film screenwriter and director.
-Hal was involved during the 1930s and 1940s, known for his short films such as Goin' Fishin', 1-2-3 Go, Fightin' Fools, and Baby Blues as part of the Our Gang, a series of American comedy short produced by Metro-Goldwyn-Mayer.
+Hal was involved during the 1930s and 1940s, known for short films such as Goin' Fishin', 1-2-3 Go, Fightin' Fools and Baby Blues as part of the Our Gang, a series of American comedy short produced by Metro-Goldwyn-Mayer.

 Biography

 Born in Chicago, Illinois Hall is best known as a Hal Roach Studios director of the Our Gang short subjects film and as the co-writer, along with Robert A. McGowan, of the series that was produced by Metro-Goldwyn-Mayer.
-Hal died on November 14, 1980 in Los Angeles, California.
+Hal died on November 14, 1980, in Los Angeles, California.